oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 > Reactive programming is a programming paradigm that promotes an asynchronous, non-blocking, event-driven approach to data processing.
 Reactive programming involves modeling data and events as observable data streams and implementing data processing routines to react to the changes in those streams.

 **Reactive** programming is a set of tools and techniques that have evolved to treat data as a continuous stream of data, like water flowing through a pipe, rather than viewing them as discrete events to be handled individually.
 In reactive programming you define potentially complex transformations and mappings that get applied to the stream, sometimes returning a new stream, sometimes returning a reduced result.
 Functional programming is not necessarily reactive, but reactive programming tools almost always use functional programming paradigms.

-In this tutorial, you will create an application that contains a **publisher**, a **processor**, and a **subscriber**.
-A **processor** is simply a consumer and a publisher in one function that transforms a stream of messages and publishes the new stream to a new topic or channel.
-The app will publish a stream of integers, process the integers to calculate a running total, and consume the processed data.
-You'll also see how easy Spring Cloud Streams makes mapping POJOs (Plain Old Java Objects) to messages using JSON mapping.

 ## Requirements